-1.3.1 Location and Population
+1.3.
+Location and Description

-Situated in the Great Valley of East Tennessee between the Cumberland and Great Smoky Mountains, as shown in Figure 1.1, ORR borders the Clinch River (see Figure 1.2).
+Situated in the Great Valley of East Tennessee between the Cumberland and Great Smoky Mountains, ORR borders the Clinch River (see Figures 1.1 and 1.2).
 The Cumberland Mountains are 16 km (10 mi) to the northwest and the Great Smoky Mountains are 51 km (31.6 mi) to the southeast.
-ORR encompasses about 13,055 hectares (33,866.54 acres) of mostly contiguous, federally owned land in Anderson and Roane Counties, and is under the management of DOE.
+ORR encompasses a little over 13,000 hectares (32,259 acres) of mostly contiguous, federally owned land in Anderson and Roane Counties, and is under the management of DOE.